OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 In this lab, you will use the Microsoft Graph to integrate the Office 365 OneNote Service with an ASP.NET MVC5 application.

 ## Get an Office 365 developer environment
 To complete the exercises below, you will require an Office 365 developer environment.
-Use the Office 365 tenant that you have been provided with for Tech Ready.
+Use the Office 365 tenant that you have been provided with for Microsoft Ignite.

 ## Prerequisites
 Your user must have at least one OneNote notebook with a section and a page.